Parichehr13/Parichehr13/README_profile_polished.md

 ## About Me

-- Biomedical Engineering MSc student at the **University of Bologna (UNIBO)**
+- Biomedical Engineering MSc student exploring the meeting point of **engineering, brain science, and computation**
-- Interested in the meeting point of **engineering, brain science, and computation**
+- Working on **EEG signal processing, biomedical data analysis, and brain signal decoding**
-- Working on **EEG signal processing, biomedical data analysis, and neural signal decoding**
+- Especially interested in **computational neuroscience, neural systems, and AI for healthcare**
-- Especially interested in **computational neuroscience, neural systems modeling, and AI for healthcare**
+- Drawn to projects that connect **biology, modeling, and intelligent systems**

 ---